-This practical three day course with textile artist Claire Benn is designed to introduce you to an ecological method of binding earth (or mineral) pigments to textiles using soya milk.
-The workshop will explore a wide range of approaches and enable you to get to grips with the process and return home with a wide variety of samples – of a size that could be used for stitch or embroidery, cushions, quilt-making or small bags.
+This practical three-day course with textile artist Claire Benn is designed to introduce you to an ecological method of binding earth (or mineral) pigments to textiles using soya milk.
+Out of This Earth will explore a wide range of approaches and enable you to get to grips with the process and return home with a wide variety of samples – of a size that could be used for stitch or embroidery, cushions, quilt-making or small bags.

 During the course you will be: